crabisoft/git-pulse/README.md

   engine (meta-env, priority + accumulation), BullMQ jobs.
 - Trackers, ticket references, incidents, and failures tied to the change that caused them.
+- Deployments view: filtered by period, repo, environment, status and dimensions, with what each deployment carried against either base.
 - Accounts, roles and sign-in.
 - API quotas: metering read from the platforms' rate-limit headers, declared budgets for the instances that meter nothing, and optional work given up before the ceiling.
-- Release notes tag→tag, as Markdown.
+- Release notes tag→tag, as Markdown, and their AI rewriting through a declared model provider (Anthropic, OpenAI, Google, Mistral).

 Planned:

-- AI rewriting of the release notes (multi-provider `LLMProvider`) and publishing them back as a platform release.
+- Publishing the release notes back as a platform release.
 - Review/CI/throughput metrics, alerts and thresholds.